 November 2012 I left my “day job” to become a full time jewelry artist, or so I thought!
 On my first day of self employment, a friend took me to lunch to celebrate.
 As we were talking, I told her about a project that I had in my head.
 My idea was to make glass fish and put them inside a glass container and make a no maintenance aquarium.
 She asked me to make one for her to put on her desk at her new job she was starting in two weeks.
 After several tries, I figured it out and it started an entirely different path for me.
 I started doing Art Shows and selling in local art galleries.

 As I was trying to get this new found art business going, I joined a business group that had many knit and crochet designers, indie yarn dyers and fiber people.
 One of them asked if I could make a sheep stitch marker.
 Since I am a knitter myself, it was very important to me that they be snag-free, light and functional as well as cute!
 After many tries, I made my first stitch marker.
 So again, after a suggestion from a friend, things started shifting very quickly.
-Soon more and more people wanted them and eventually I quit doing everything else just to focus on stitch markers and progress keepers!
+Soon more and more people wanted them and eventually focused on stitch markers and progress keepers!

 Now things are coming full circle.
 I am able to use my glass work and expand those into designs that can be used on notion pouches to store the stitch markers!

 My dear husband passed suddenly and my world had turned upside down.
 The rhythm of the needles and moving the stitches has given me comfort as I navigate through my grief.
 I know knitting has so many therapeutic benefits in addition to knowing how to create beautiful items so I am now teaching people how to knit and soon there will be courses for advanced skills.

 I am so glad you are along for the ride!

 To stay up on all the news and find out about new product and courses, sign up to be on my email list.